thisdougb/thisdougb.github.io/_posts/2020-02-27-avant-garde-ceo-role.md

 Can you help us average four hours of work per day?
 You will figure out how to measure operational entropy, then avoid it.
-Saying no, more often, will help us move faster on the stuff of value.
+Saying no, more often, will help us move faster on the valuable stuff.

 One of our few employee metrics measures how often we use our own app in daily life.
-We are our own users, and greatest critics, always looking for gains.
+We're making this for us, it should be our best work.
 You will ensure we continuously consider our experience as daily users.

 We have developed a number of design innovations.